-- Remember, some of your flyers will be inside (at vets office, in store bulletin boards, etc.) but some of them will be outdoors.
-In order to be sure your flyers will remain intact during any weather condition, you may want to invest in having some of your flyers laminated in any local print shop (ex.
-Fed Ex/ used to be Kinko's).
+Remember, some of your flyers will be inside (at vets office, in store bulletin boards, etc.) but some of them will be outdoors.
+In order to be sure your flyers will remain intact during any weather condition, you may want to invest in having some of your flyers laminated at any local print shop (ex.
+Fed Ex/ formerly "Kinko's").

 Tip from Pet Hunters